tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 4) Go ahead and `cd client` like the instructions tell you to do, and then `npm start` to launch the React app:

     - The React template app should launch and be available in the browser at http://localhost:3000/ - coolio!
-    - Go ahead an quit the React app (control-c)
+    - Go ahead and quit the React app (control-c)

 5) Take a look at the files in the **client** folder: